Jazaret/fuzzy-giggle/README.md

         GET Method - No parameters, returns list of messages POST Method - JSON of message in request body {
-                message: message to send,
+                message: message to send (required),
-                toUserId: email address of user to message,
+                toUserId: email address of user to message (required),
-                allowEdit: true/false if message can be updated by recipient }
+                allowEdit: true/false if message can be updated by recipient (defaults to false) }
         PUT Method - JSON of message to update (with messageId to identify)